Bag Film Breakup of Droplets in Uniform Airflows

-Finally, we investigated the influence of $Oh$ on bag film breakup, and it is found that increasing $Oh$ causes the bag area to decrease and the liquid ligaments to be stretched much thinner, which generally lead to production of fewer fragments with smaller average diameters.
+Finally, we investigated the influence of drop $Oh$ on bag film breakup, and it is found that increasing $Oh$ within the moderate range of $0.005 \leq Oh \leq 0.05$ causes the bag area to decrease and the liquid ligaments to be stretched much thinner, which generally lead to production of fewer fragments with smaller average diameters.

-Overall, these results show the utility of the MD algorithm in improving the grid convergence behaviour of fragment statistics and helping to recover previously unresolved fluid physics in two-phase numerical simulations involving breakup of thin films \citep{kant2022bags}, and also shed light on the effect of viscosity on bag breakup which has not been discussed in detail in previous aerobreakup studies \citep{jackiw2022prediction}.
+Overall, these results show the utility of the MD algorithm in improving the grid convergence behaviour of fragment statistics and helping to recover previously unresolved fluid physics in two-phase numerical simulations involving breakup of thin films \citep{kant2022bags}, and also shed light on the effect of moderate viscosity on bag breakup which has not been discussed in detail in previous aerobreakup studies \citep{jackiw2022prediction}.
 They also pave the way for future studies investigating the later development of the remnant rim and the effects of airphase turbulence and initial perturbations on the deformation and breakup of droplets, while also serving as a stepping stone towards a full-scale numerical study of spume drop generation on the air-sea interface under high wind conditions.